TaraRhoseyn/kicks_ecomm_store/README.md

 - [Tiny PNG](https://tinypng.com/): Used to compress images for improved website performance.
 - [Gorgias SKU Generator](https://www.gorgias.com/tools/sku-generator): Gorgias SKU Generator was used to generate SKU values.
 Please see [Database Design](#Database-Design) for more information on SKU architecture within the fixtures.
 - [PNG to WEBP](https://cloudconvert.com/png-to-webp): For converting png images to webp formats.
+- [Google fonts](https://fonts.google.com/) was used for the typography.

 ### Version Control